DexterWard/Jenkins-Terraform-Ansible-K8s/README.md

 - No special filesystem
 - User data: upload the startup-script-jenkins-master.sh file to provision the server

-After initialization, test that Docker is installed and Jenkins is running by connecting to the Public IP address of the instance on port 8080.
+After initialization, test that Docker is installed and Jenkins is running by connecting to the Public IP address of the instance on port using http, like this: http://publicIP:8080.

 If the initial Jenkins screen to input the admin password shows up, then the provisioning was correct.
-Otherwise connect via ssh to the instance like this: ssh -i your-key-pair.pem ubuntu@xxx.xxx.xxx.xxx and check that docker and Jenkins are running with: docker ps
+Otherwise connect via ssh to the instance like this: ssh -i your-key-pair.pem ubuntu@publicIP and check that docker and Jenkins are running with: docker ps

 3) Get the Jenkins admin password by login into the server via ssh and executing the following command: docker exec -ti jenkins sh -c "cat /var/jenkins_home/secrets/initialAdminPassword" Then, install the suggested plugins + Pipeline Utility Steps and create an admin user and password to log in.